-- Maintained writing stamina and attainment for pupils at the end of KS2. - Staff training and professional discussion through staff meetings on promoting independence in the classroom alongside the importance of effective modelling and strategy building, using and signposting key resources to support with this (Ongoing termly CPD) - Coaching groups re-established with all teaching staff being coached with strategies developing stamina for writing across the school, in the first instance following directed CPD from English Lead. - During the next academic year staff training and curriculum enrichment will embed aspirations with career links to engage and encourage children to want to become independent and successful in their learning, proactive engagement in aspirational projects (e.g. Start Small, Dream Big) alongside staff CPDL supporting and developing this further to maximise pupil outcomes and opportunities. - Further CPD and pupil voice, alongside work scrutiny, will support effective CPD, monitoring and further development to build writing stamina, an area recognised that will benefit from further focus. - Increase of maths GDS attainment yet a decrease (of 6%) with EXS attainment (although still above national), with a particular focus on mental arithmetic, for pupils at the end of KS2. - End of KS2 data shows a positive impact from the additional mental arithmetic class focus, this is mirrored in internal data across the school for children attaining the expected standard and with increased mental arithmetic intervention for disadvantaged groups children will make accelerated progress in the fundamentals of mathematics.
+- Maintained writing stamina and attainment for pupils at the end of KS2. - Staff training and professional discussion through staff meetings on promoting independence in the classroom alongside the importance of effective modelling and strategy building, using and signposting key resources to support with this (Ongoing termly CPD) - Coaching groups re-established with all teaching staff being coached with strategies developing stamina for writing across the school, in the first instance following directed CPD from English Lead. - During the next academic year staff training and curriculum enrichment will continue to embed aspirations with career links to engage and encourage children to want to become independent and successful in their learning, proactive engagement in aspirational projects (e.g. Start Small, Dream Big) alongside staff CPDL supporting and developing this further to maximise pupil outcomes and opportunities. - Further CPD and pupil voice, alongside work scrutiny, will support effective CPD, monitoring and further development to build writing stamina, an area recognised that will benefit from further focus. - End of KS2 data shows a positive impact from the additional mental arithmetic class focus, this is mirrored in internal data across the school for children attaining the expected standard and with increased mental arithmetic intervention for disadvantaged groups children will make accelerated progress in the fundamentals of mathematics.